Skip to main content

 How Does Surgical Orthodontics Work?

-You’ll start the process by wearing braces or Invisalign, usually for six to 18 months.
+You’ll start the process by wearing braces, Invisalign®, or other clear aligners, usually for six to 18 months.
 During this time patients sometimes think their bite is getting worse instead of improving.
 However, after orthognathic surgery, when the jaws are in proper alignment, the teeth will fit into their correct positions and your smile will look amazing.

 The surgery is performed in the hospital by an oral surgeon.
 It can take several hours depending on the amount and type of surgery required.
 In lower jaw surgery, the jawbone behind the teeth is separated and the tooth-bearing portion is moved forward or backward as needed.
 In upper jaw surgery, the jaw can be repositioned forward or backward or raised or lowered.
 Certain movements may mean the jaw has to be separated with bone added or removed to achieve the proper alignment and stability.
 Other facial bones that contribute to alignment might also be repositioned or augmented.